jhudsl/OLD_Cancer_informatics_for_PIs/03-computing.Rmd

 ### Servers

 What if we need to more computational power than our laptop?
-You may encounter times where certain informatics tasks take way too long on your personal computer or they may not even be possible.
+You may encounter times where certain informatics tasks take way too long or are not even possible on your personal computer.

 In terms of hardware, the term [server](https://techterms.com/definition/server) means a computer or computers that can be accessed through a direct network or the internet to perform computations or store data.
 Read [here](https://en.wikipedia.org/wiki/Server_(computing)) to learn more.